ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### clear_fabrics()

-Clear all fabrics
+Clear all fabrics.

 <a id="compolyx.SubLaminate.clt_query"></a>

 #### clt_query(query='laminate_properties')

-Returns the properties of the classical laminate theory
+Returns the properties of the classical laminate theory.

 * **Parameters:**
-  - query: result type
+  - query: Result type.
 * **Options:**
-  - layup: Return the layup of the laminate
+  - layup: Return the layup of the laminate.
-  - laminate_properties: Young’s, flexural and shear moduli of the laminate
+  - laminate_properties: Young’s, flexural, and shear moduli of the laminate.
-  - polar_properties: E1, E2  and G12 depending on the laminate orientation
+  - polar_properties: E1, E2,  and G12 depending on the laminate orientation.
-  - stiffness_matrix: Returns the laminate stiffness matrix (ABD)
+  - stiffness_matrix: Returns the laminate stiffness matrix (ABD).
-  - compliance_matrix: Returns the lamiante compliance matrix (inverse of ABD)
+  - compliance_matrix: Returns the lamiante compliance matrix (inverse of ABD).
 * **Example:**
   ```pycon
   >>> sub.clt_query(query='layup')